Funding Conference Travel

 Award for Graduate Support from the School (up to $500)

-Students must present proof that they have exhausted (or requested, and been denied) funding from all three of the external sources listed above in order to apply for School funding.
+Available to PhD and second-year MA students (and to first-year MA students by petition).
+Students must present proof that they have exhausted (or requested, and been denied) funding from all of the external sources listed above in order to apply for School funding.